WFQX-TV: History

 On August 4, 2009, WFQX switched its longtime moniker "Fox 33" to "Fox 32" while adding a logo matching Fox owned-and-operated stations.
 The station made the channel move with its PSIP also being adjusted to match the new signal.
 WFUP's digital signal remained the same.
 The previous allotment is now used for WPBN-TV's digital broadcasts.

 WFQX/WFUP are affiliates of the Detroit Lions Television Network which airs pre-season games and the weekly syndicated show The Ford Lions Report during the regular season.
 The station also airs all regular season NFL on Fox Lions games.
 WFQX and PBS member station WCMU-TV were the only stations in the Northern Michigan market that offered analog translator stations.
 There had been one on channel 31 in Alpena but this was shut down with WFUP serving the area.

 At one point, WFQX operated a repeater on channel 40 in Traverse City.
 That signal was shut down with the addition of one on channel 54.
 This too has since been shut off.
 Two translators that served the eastern Upper Peninsula were replaced with digital signals on new digital subchannels of WWTV and WWUP.
 WFQX also operated a repeater in Alpena, W31BO on channel 31.
 This would be shut down in November 2009 when WBKB-TV added a new digital subchannel featuring primary Fox and secondary MyNetworkTV programming on 11.2.

 In December 2017, WFQX-TV/WFUP rebranded from "Fox 32" to "Local 32".
 Despite the name change, the station remains a Fox affiliate.

 WFQX-DT2

 WFQX-DT2, branded on-air as Northern Michigan CW 32, is the CW+-affiliated second digital subchannel of WFQX-TV, broadcasting in 720p HD on channel 32.2.
-On cable, the subchannel is available on Spectrum channel 61 in Cadillac, Cheboygan, Gaylord, Manistee, Petoskey, Sault Ste.
-Marie, Traverse City, and surrounding areas.
-It is also seen on cable channel 17 in Big Rapids, Evart, Ludington, and Reed City and cable channel 13 in Grayling and Roscommon.
-DirecTV and Dish Network do not offer a CW affiliate.
-AcenTek in Mesick, which is one of very few non-Spectrum cable systems in the Traverse City market, gets The CW via Kalamazoo's WWMT-DT2.